History of Byron Donalds in Timeline

 Byron Donalds

-Byron Donalds is an American politician currently serving as the U.S. Representative for Florida's 19th congressional district since 2021.
+Byron Donalds is an American politician and financial analyst currently serving as the U.S. Representative for Florida's 19th congressional district since 2021.
 As a member of the Republican Party, he represents a large portion of Southwest Florida.
-Prior to entering politics, Donalds worked as a financial analyst.
-His political career is relatively recent, with his congressional tenure beginning in 2021.
-He is known for his conservative views and advocacy within the Republican party.
+His background combines experience in finance with his current role in national politics.

 October 28, 1978: Byron Donalds Born